Alerts and monitoring

 In the context of a backend, the Bytes section displays the amount of data sent and received between the load balancer and the upstream server.

-• The In column shows the number of bytes sent to the server.
+• In: The number of bytes sent to the server.

-• The Out column shows the number bytes received back.
+• Out: The number bytes received back.
 The bottom row shows a total for the backend as a whole across all servers.

 The Denied section shows the number of requests and responses that were rejected because of security concerns.

-• The Req column only applies to the backend as a whole.
+• Req: Applies only to the backend as a whole.
 It shows the number of requests that were rejected by any of the following configuration directives present in a backend:

 • http-request deny